9 Teacher Tested Autism Strategies for Teachers to Prepare An Autism Classroom (Autism Classroom Set Up Tips)

 5. Weekly Scheduled Debriefing Sessions

 It is extremely important to meet with your team members concerning the needs and issues of your students.
 Your classroom team should have at the very least 1 weekly debriefing session before or after school.
-Suggested topics during this session are discussion of students, review and revising communication strategies, teaching strategies, behavior interventions, scheduling and classroom roles and responsibilities.
+Suggested topics during this session are discussion of students, review and revising communication strategies, autism strategies for teachers and paraprofessionals, teaching plans/strategies, behavior interventions, scheduling and classroom roles and responsibilities.
 Input from all staff members should be encouraged to help create a successful learning environment for staff as well as for students.

 6. 3-Step Prompting Series